parros/homework_3_payroll/README.md

 ## Usage

-In the console log, I logged text of the average salary of the employees and a random drawing of the employees.
+In the console log, I logged text of the amount of employees, average salary, and a random drawing for employees.

 ## Credits